 This outlook is probabilistic, meaning the stated "likely" ranges of activity have a certain likelihood of occurring.
 The seasonal activity is expected to fall within these ranges in 7 out of 10 seasons with similar conditions and uncertainties to those expected this year.
 They do not represent the total possible range of activity seen in past similar years.

-This outlook is based on climate model forecasts and on predictions of large-scale climate factors and conditions which are known to strongly influence seasonal eastern Pacific hurricane activity.
+This outlook is based on predictions of large-scale climate factors and conditions known to strongly influence seasonal eastern Pacific hurricane activity, along with climate model forecasts.
 The outlook also takes into account uncertainties inherent in such climate outlooks.

 Sources of uncertainty in this seasonal outlook

-1. Predicting El Niño and La Niña (also called ENSO) impacts is an ongoing scientific challenge facing climate scientists today.
+- Predicting El Niño and La Niña events (also called ENSO) impacts on eastern Pacific hurricane activity is an ongoing scientific challenge facing climate scientists today.
 Such forecasts made during the spring generally have limited skill.

-2. Uncertainty as to whether the eastern Pacific remains in a high-activity era during 2020, or if it has shifted to a low-activity era.
+- Uncertainty as to whether the eastern Pacific remains in the high-activity era during 2021, that has persisted since 2014, or if it has shifted to a low-activity era.

-5. Weather patterns that are unpredictable on seasonal time scales can sometimes develop and last for weeks or months, possibly affecting seasonal hurricane activity.
+- Shorter-term weather patterns that are unpredictable on seasonal time scales can sometimes develop and last for weeks or months, possibly affecting seasonal hurricane activity

 a.
 Predicted Activity

-NOAA’s 2020 eastern Pacific Hurricane Season Outlook indicates a near- or below-normal season most likely (75% combined chance).
-There is a 40% chance of a near-normal season and a 35% chance of a below-normal season, followed by a 25% chance of an above-normal season.
+NOAA's 2021 eastern Pacific Hurricane Season outlook indicates a near- or below-normal season most likely (80% combined chance).
+There is a 45% chance of a near-normal season and a 35% chance of a below-normal season, followed by a 20% chance of an above-normal season.
 See NOAA definitions of above-, near-, and below-normal seasons.
 The eastern Pacific hurricane region covers the eastern North Pacific Ocean east of 140°W north of the equator.

 - 5-10 Hurricanes

 The activity is expected to fall within these ranges in 70% of seasons with similar climate conditions and uncertainties to those expected this year.
-These ranges do not represent the total possible activity seen in past similar years.
-The predicted ranges are centered slightly below the 1981-2010 averages of 15 named storms, 8 hurricanes, and 4 major hurricanes.
+These ranges do not represent the total possible ranges of activity seen in past similar years.
+These predicted ranges are centered above the 1991-2020 averages of 15 named storms, 8 hurricanes, and 4 major hurricanes.